Exhibitions and displays

 - First World War in the Air, located in the Grahame White Factory

-Additionally the Museum currently has two temporary exhibitions which can be found in the Upper Gallery Area of Historic Hangars.
+Additionally the Museum currently has a temporary exhibition which can be found in the Upper Gallery Area of Historic Hangars.
 The entrance to these Galleries in via the stairs located in Conference Reception.
-We currently have on display in these areas:
+We currently have on display in this area:

-- In the Art Gallery until 12 February 2017 - "Venture Adventure", which tells the story of the Air Training Corps.
+- In the Art Gallery until 30 September 2017 - "RAF Photographer of the Year"